 When To Book

 Lessons are super cheap (comparatively speaking) on each end of the season – think early December and late March/early April.
 The only drawback is that the super easy beginner section of the mountain (beyond where you learn to ski initially) usually isn’t open during either of those times.
 This is my one major complaint about Copper, but I’m sure it has to do with “weather” or “the limits of snow-making” or “science.”

 I would recommend taking your first lesson in early December, so you can get a taste at the beginning of the season.
 You can do a half day or full day (with a lunch break).
 That’s a personal choice, but I can only handle about half a day.
 I also have bad knees from riding horses (the other most expensive sport known to mankind) so you do you.

 The Actual Lesson

 If you have never skied before and are living in Colorado, you will probably be the only non-tourist in your uber beginner group.
 Own it.

 My first lesson, the group was small, only about four of us.
 The second lesson was a bigger group, about six or seven, which was not ideal.
 I also didn’t like the instructor as much for the second lesson, but I also felt like I just didn’t get enough individual help.
 Yes, I know I signed up for a group lesson.
-I was too cheap to get a private.
+But still.

 At my first lesson, we started out learning the absolute basics – how to put on your skis, how to take off your skis, how to move around on your skis, how to carry your skis.
 Then, you trudge over to the bunny slope.
 This alone will get you sweating, but don’t worry they shuttle you back on snowmobiles.